dwyl/elixir-auth-google/create-google-app-guide.md

 # Creating a Google Application for OAuth2 Authentication

 This is a step-by-step guide
-to creating a Google App from scratch so that you can obtain the API keys to add Google OAuth2 Authentication to your Elixir App
+for creating a Google App from scratch so that you can obtain the API keys to add Google OAuth2 Authentication to your Elixir App